-As a civic leadership organization that’s existed for almost 115 years, the Committee of Seventy (C70) knows how critical it is that we develop and connect the next generation of community leadership.
-At a time when the Millennial Generation has eclipsed the Baby Boom generation as the largest generation of all time, and are beginning to play active roles in shaping our city and region, this imperative couldn’t be any more important.
+As a nonpartisan, nonprofit civic leadership organization that’s existed for almost 115 years, the Committee of Seventy (C70) knows how critical it is that we develop and connect the next generation of community leaders.
+That is why we launched the Buchholz Fellowship, in honor of board member and civic leader Carl Buchholz.

 About Carl Buchholz:

-3. A letter of recommendation from a current employer
+- One letter of recommendation from your current employer

 - Why are you interested in becoming a Buchholz Fellow?